appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/refresh-table-data.md

  });}}
 ```

-Upon the successful execution of the `updateData` query, the table refreshes automatically through the triggering of the `getData` query.
+Above code executes the `updateData` query and, once completed, triggers the execution of the `getData` query.
+This process updates and fetches data to show real-time changes.

 </dd>